 If you’ve been relying on still visuals and creatively drafted blog posts to achieve social media stardom, then you haven’t been paying attention the past few years.
 Everyone is moving toward video.
 Storytelling through moving images is now more important than ever.
 The ability to do that, at a high production quality level, is what will set you apart as a 2017 social media influencer.

 Be a Social Media Influencer- Step 1

 First, you need to have built a fairly successful blog or website with a clear brand identity and following.
 This means you’ve created a recognizable logo, guidelines, niche market and content focus.
 You’ve established your target audience and understand what they’re seeking.
+Furthermore, if you use Instagram frequently as a blogging tool, then you might also want to consider working out a plan to schedule instagram stories using a platform such as Sked.
 A book on How to Style Your Brand helped me discover key ideas when I rebranded recently.
 It was a short read packed with visual examples and rich information.

 Be a Social Media Influencer- Step 2

 You know how to deliver a pitch.
 It’s likely that many companies are finding you, but there is also value in reaching out to them too.
 Maybe you have a story idea that you know will work well and want to make it happen sooner rather than later?
 If you’re actively creating content that’s fresh, you’ll also want to make some effort to gain information proactively through outreach.

 While I have had great success with PR and Media companies contacting me, I’ve also made substantial effort to pitch them ideas that I know my readers and watchers will need.
 There’s a whole section on my blog about how to work with PR companies.
 I even have an article about how to host an event with social media influencers for companies.

 You must not only create a template of a pitch letter, and a visually stunning media kit that’s rich with information and statistics, but also have a contract of what you can offer and are willing to do.